sfuhrm/openssl4j/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

 OpenSSL4J is a Java bridge to the native C OpenSSL library.
-On the Java side you're using the conventional MessageDigest class, but in the background the nativ OpenSSL library is called with all its optimizations for performance reasons.
+On the Java side you're using the conventional MessageDigest class, but calls in the background the native OpenSSL library with all its optimizations for performance reasons.

 ## Building OpenSSL4J